Go Back Go Back

 Young mothers seeking medical services at a health facility in Turkana County.
 Photo By UNFPA Kenya.

-Incidentally, Purity and Naomi’s story is a representation of so many teenage mothers in Kilifi County, and by extension across Kenya.
-In Kilifi, for instance, the Kenya Demographic Health Survey Report (KDHS 2014) indicates that 19 percent of girls aged 15-19 have had a live birth, while 3 percent are pregnant with their first child.
+Incidentally, Purity and Naomi’s story is a representation of so many of teenage mothers in Kilifi County, and by extension across Kenya.
+In Kilifi, for instance, the Kenya Demographic Health Survey Report (KDHS 2014) indicates that 19 percent of girls aged 15-19 have had a live birth, while 3% percent are pregnant with their first child.
 Nationally, approximately one in every five teenage girls between the ages of 15-19 have begun child bearing.

 Additionally, data from past studies show that about 13,000 girls drop out of school each year in Kenya due to pregnancy.